-All of the national parks in Ireland are managed by the National Parks and Wildlife Service, Ireland which is no mean feat gives the collective size of the Irish National Parks.
+All of the national parks in Ireland are managed by the National Parks and Wildlife Service, Ireland which is no mean feat given the collective size of the Irish National Parks.

 Ireland National Parks Map

-At the time of writing this post there are no national parks in Northern Ireland.
-There are calls to create one in Northern Ireland in the Mourne Mountains in County Down which would stretch from Carlingford Lough to Newcastle and Slieve Crobb.
+At the time of writing this post, there are no national parks in Northern Ireland.
+There are calls to create one in Northern Ireland in the Mourne Mountains in County Down which would stretch from Carlingford Lough to Newcastle and Slieve Croob.
 If designated it would be the first and only national park in Northern Ireland.
 And long overdue.

 6 Amazing National Parks in Ireland